Kong/insomnia-docs/docs/insomnia/insomnia-config-file.md

 In addition to the Insomnia Preferences available through the UI, computer admins can configure the Insomnia app for other users through an Insomnia Configuration File.

 This configuration will enable computer admins to alter some settings and UI components when they set up regulated local environments.
-Account admins may find this useful to overwrite configurations that users cannot change.
+Admins may find this useful to overwrite configurations that users cannot change.

 This feature is not related to [team functionality](/insomnia/team-collaboration), so team admins won't be able to control settings for the team's members (unless they also happen to be computer admins).

 ## Config File Location

 The Insomnia application does not automatically come with an Insomnia configuration file.
-Users will create a file specifically called `insomnia.config.json` in the same directory as `insomnia.exe`.
+Users or admins will create a file specifically called `insomnia.config.json` in one of two locations:
+- the app data directory (pls link to the page)
+- the same directory as `insomnia.exe` when running the portable Windows version

 ## Config File Contents